Blog

 STAGE TWO

-Attempting to accurately estimate how much dental extractions will cost whilst your pet is awake is difficult.
-Stage One allows for a complete oral health assessment with the use of dental x-rays, the ability to probe the gumlines and thoroughly examine the mouth whilst they are asleep.
-This ensures a tailored plan for Stage Two and a more accurate cost estimate with no surprises!
+Accurate Planning and Cost Estimates: It’s challenging to accurately estimate the cost of dental extractions while your pet is awake.
+Our Stage One procedure, performed under general anesthesia, allows for a complete oral health assessment using dental x-rays, thorough probing of the gum lines, and a detailed examination of the entire mouth.
+This evaluation ensures a precise, tailored plan for Stage Two, leading to a more accurate cost estimate with no surprises.

-Absolutely not.
-In fact, we offer a reduced anesthetic cost for Stage Two dentals as compensation.
-This makes the overall price comparable to a single, longer procedure.
+Same Price: To compensate for the two separate procedures, we offer a reduced anesthetic cost for Stage Two dentals.
+This makes the overall price comparable to what a single, longer procedure might cost, while prioritising your pet’s safety and well-being.

 Need an Appointment